Security

 On top of this, we've implemented a number of procedures and used a variety of technologies to help ensure that ChurchSuite is as secure as possible:

-• Access to our production servers is only available to a very small number of pre-authorised computers in our offices (enforced by RSA keys).
+• Access to our production servers is limited to a small number of authorised staff members and is logged and closely monitored.

-• We undergo penetration testing by a CREST approved organisation.
-No compromises have ever been found through penetration testing.
+• We work closely with security consultants and undergo annual penetration testing by a CREST approved organisation.

-• We run security scanning software within a sandbox environment that checks for and warns us of common vulnerabilities such as SQL injection and XSS attacks, amongst others.
+• We run weekly automated security scanning software within a sandbox environment that checks for and warns us of common vulnerabilities such as SQL injection and XSS attacks, amongst others.

-• Automated testing operates within our development team, helping us to identify whether changes made to the software yield the expected results.
+• Our development team utilise automated testing, helping us to identify whether changes made to the software yield the expected results.
 If the automated tests fail, the developer is notified, allowing them to fix the bugs before they're pushed to our production environment.

 • Each church has its own database, ensuring that each church's data is segregated from others.

 • User passwords have minimum length and strength requirements.
-When stored on the server, we use a one-way password hashing algorithm (based on the Blowfish cipher), with a variable salt which ensures that it is not susceptible to a hash table attack.
+When stored on the server, we use an industry standard one-way password hashing algorithm, with a variable salt which ensures that it is not susceptible to a hash table attack.

 How safe is 'safe'?